meltano/meltano/docs/src/_cloud/onboarding.md

 ### Step 2: Login to Meltano Cloud

-Login to Meltano Cloud by running `meltano-cloud login` in your local terminal.
+Login to Meltano Cloud by running the `meltano-cloud login` [command](/cloud/cloud-cli#login) in your local terminal.
 You'll have to sign in with the same GitHub user you provided when you signed up via the waitlist.

 The login command will open a browser window which you can use to access your account.
 In the Beta, your identification and authorization will be driven by your GitHub login identity.
 No Meltano-specific passwords or usernames are needed, and Meltano Cloud does not have access to your personal GitHub credentials.